 Have a bit of a homebody on your hands?
 Nothing like a week or two of getting really, really dirty outside to address the balance.
 Toronto Island camps eco activities that explore the natural surroundings of the Islands.
 Each camp also looks at nature and environmental studies, crafts, tram rides, the high ropes course, fishing and swimming.

 The Channel the Drama Camp: Young Peoples’ Theatre

 This may not actually solve the dramatic tendencies, but will possibly make them more entertaining?
 But seriously, if you spend a lot of time as a captive audience on the couch, this may be the best camp ever for your small people.
 Campers expand their drama knowledge through theatre games, movement and vocal exercises.
 There’s before and after camp care available too.

 The I Don’t Know Where to Send Them Camp: Harbourfront Centre

 There are loads of options here – sports, arts, drama, even sleepover camps.
 You can buy a few in a row without your child doing the same thing over and over, and there’s even a meal plan available through the Lunch Lady (vacation from lunch packing HOORAY).
-There is so much variety: Dungeons & Dragons, Budding Chefs, Mad Science, Sailing, French Language, Soccer, Circus – these are only a few.
+There is so much variety: Dungeons & Dragons, Budding Chefs, Mad Science, Sailing, French Language, Soccer, Circus.
+New this year are Digital Storytelling, Beyond the Page, and our very first March Break Overnight Camp!
 If you’re stuck for ideas, start here.